linkeddatacenter/BOTK-core/README.md

 ## Data trust ##

 Trust in data can be expressed according with the [Dataset Quality Vocabulary (daQ)](http://butterbur04.iai.uni-bonn.de/ontologies/daq/daq).
-Quality observation can be associated to object or reficated statements :
+Quality observation can be associated to any uri or reficated statements :

 Example (in rdf turtle):
 ```